 If they have substantial and ongoing care needs and have been assessed as having a primary health care need they may be eligible for NHS Continuing Health Care funding which means that all of the care costs, either at home or in a residential setting, will be paid for by the NHS.

 It is important to understand the rules about paying for care and to consider getting some independent financial advice as any choices you make could have far reaching implications.
-You can find general advice about paying for care home fees on the Housing Care website.
+You can find general advice about paying for care home fees on the First Stop website.

 How much will I pay for social care whilst in my own home?